-“Cyber crime is the greatest threat to every company in the world” said IBM CEO Ginni Rometty two years ago.
-In a recent survey, 40% of Australian directors agreed, rating cyber risk higher than other business risks.
+“Cybercrime is the greatest threat to every company in the world,” said IBM CEO Ginni Rometty two years ago.
+40% of Australian directors seem to agree, rating cyber risk higher than other business risks in a recent survey.
 If you’re a Board member or director and not involved in cyber-protection, it’s time you should be.
-Here’s why.
+Why?

 In the past 25 years, the nature of corporate asset values has changed significantly, shifting away from the physical and toward the virtual.
 Close to 90% of the total value of the Fortune 500 now consists of intellectual property (IP) and other intangibles.
-Along with the rapidly expanding digitisation of corporate assets, there has been a corresponding digitisation of corporate risk.
+With the rapid digitisation of corporate assets, there has been a corresponding digitisation of corporate risk.

-Cyber breaches are more likely than ever to be made public now Australia’s new Mandatory Data Breach Notification Law is in effect and expose your company to recriminations of failed governance and reputational damage.
+What’s more, cyber breaches are more likely than ever to be made public and expose your company to reputational damage since Australia’s Mandatory Data Breach Notification Law came into effect.

 Cyber attack trends

-The facts and figures below from recently released cybersecurity threat reports illustrate some alarming trends.
+The facts and figures from recently released cybersecurity threat reports illustrate some alarming trends:

 - More than 4 billion records were leaked in 2016, 500% more than the previous year